YashChavanWeb/YashChavanWeb/README.md

 # 👋 Hello, I'm Yash Chavan
 ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=comfortaa&color=ffffff&size=24&width=500&lines=🚀Full+Stack+Developer)

-I'm Yash Chavan from India, and I am currently a second-year computer engineering student at VCET College in Vasai.
-I enjoy Coding and solving real-life problems using my Programming Logic.
-I am currently also learning new technologies like React, NodeJS and Javascript.
-I have some projects in Web Development and I like solving problems through my skills in Website Building.
+I'm Yash Chavan from India, and I am currently a third-year computer engineering student at VCET College in Vasai.
+I'm passionate about making contributions to open-source, creating technology to solve real-world problems.
+Some technologies I enjoy working with include React, Express and GenAI.
+I am currently also learning new trending technologies like Machine Learning, Deep Learning, and DevOps (Cloud Computing).
+I have various projects in Full Stack Development made to solve actual problems and would love to work on such problems ahead as well.

-💡  Enthusiastic about Full-Stack Web Development with a focus on cutting-edge technologies.\
 ✍️  I am Passionate about sharing knowledge through engaging tutorials on my YouTube Channel - [Yash Chavan](https://www.youtube.com/@yashchavanweb)